-Beginning with the fiscal year ending on May 29, 1998, Mr. Lanier did participate in the Company's Management Bonus Program.
-For the fiscal year ending on May 28, 1999, Mr. Lanier again participated in the Company's Management Bonus Program.
-Since the Company achieved 70.6% of targeted results for fiscal 1999 Mr. Lanier's earned bonus was \$146,848.
+For the fiscal year ending on June 2, 2000, Mr. Lanier's target bonus amount under the Company's Management Bonus Program was \$216,320.
+Since the Company achieved 51.3% of targeted results for fiscal 2000, Mr. Lanier's earned bonus was \$110,972.

-In addition Mr. Lanier was eligible to receive an individual performance bonus in a range from 0 to 100% of his earned bonus.
-In determining the amount of this individual performance bonus the Committee took into account the Company's record sales and earnings per share and increased return on shareholders' equity to 16.8%.
-The Committee reviewed the strategic actions taken by Mr. Lanier which included the continued redirection of the Company's sourcing efforts to competitively priced overseas locations, the implementation of information and manufacturing systems to improve service to customers and the continuing reduction of expenses.
-Finally the Committee reviewed the individual performance bonuses being given to the other executive officers of the Company.
-The Committee awarded Mr. Lanier an individual performance bonus of 75% of his earned bonus, or \$109,500, for a total bonus of \$256,348 for fiscal year 1999.
+In addition to his earned bonus, Mr. Lanier was eligible to receive an individual performance bonus in a range from 0 to 100% of his earned bonus.
+In determining the amount of this individual performance bonus, the Committee took into account the Company's financial performance relative to the results of other publicly traded apparel companies.
+The Committee reviewed the strategic actions taken by Mr. Lanier to improve the future profitability and growth prospects of the Company, including the establishment of several new marketing initiatives.
+The Committee also considered Mr. Lanier's role in the implementation of information and manufacturing systems to improve customer service and delivery performance.
+Finally, the Committee reviewed the individual performance bonuses being given to the other executive officers of the Company.
+Based on these considerations, the Committee awarded Mr. Lanier an individual performance bonus of 60% of his earned bonus, or \$66,583, for a total bonus of \$177,555 for fiscal year 2000.

 The Committee also reviewed Mr. Lanier's base salary.
-It considered the same performance factors mentioned with respect to his bonus, including the Company's record sales and earnings per share and the increase in return on stockholders' equity.
-The Committee reviewed the salary increases being given to the Company's other executive officers.
-Based on its assessment of these factors the Committee increased Mr. Lanier's base salary to \$436,800 annually effective August 1, 1999.
-This represents a 4% increase in Mr. Lanier's base salary.
-(The Committee notes that in addition to base salary Mr. Lanier participates in some Company-provided benefit programs such as life insurance and the Executive Savings Program which increase total base compensation as reported in the Executive Compensation Table.)
+It considered the same performance factors mentioned with respect to his bonus.
+The Committee also reviewed the salary increases being given to the

+Company's other executive officers.
+Based on its assessment of these factors, the Committee increased Mr. Lanier's base salary to \$457,000 annually effective August 1, 2000.
+This represents a 4.6% increase in Mr. Lanier's base salary.
+(The Committee notes that in addition to base salary, Mr. Lanier participates in some Company-provided benefit programs such as life insurance and the Executive Savings Program which increase total base compensation as reported in the Executive Compensation Table.)